vchoucxuccoc/profit-king-demo/README.md

 **Empower Your Investments with AI**

-*Profit King - A New Era of Quantitative Trading*
+*Profit King - A New Era of Trading*

 </div>